SpikingBrain: Spiking Brain-inspired Large Models: Implementation on the MetaX Cluster

 \subsection{Operator Adaptation}

 The efficient adaptation of SpikingBrain large models to MetaX GPUs relies on the comprehensive MetaX software ecosystem.
 The overall process can be divided into two major components: Triton adaptation and CUDA migration to the MetaX self-developed MACA framework.
-These two pathways are designed for different subsets of operators within SpikingBrain models.
+These two pathways target different operator subsets in SpikingBrain models.
 While distinct in implementation, they complement each other and together constitute a complete hardware adaptation framework tailored for MetaX GPUs (see Figure~\ref{fig:metax_operator}).